-What you must pay when Services that are covered for you you get these services Outpatient hospital observation 0% coinsurance for each Medicare-covered service Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+What you must pay when Services that are covered for you you get these services Outpatient hospital observation Observation services are hospital outpatient services given to \$0 copay for Medicaredetermine if you need to be admitted as an inpatient or can be covered services discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+You can call these